-To summarise, preventive maintenance has evolved from a reactive approach to a more proactive and data-driven approach over time.
+To summarise, preventive maintenance has evolved from a reactive approach to a more proactive and datadriven approach over time.
 The current generation of preventive maintenance is characterised by predictive maintenance and a focus on good-quality data.
 The changing course of preventive maintenance post pandemic "The pandemic taught us that scheduled maintenance needs to be thought of ahead of schedule," Boro admits.
-Post-pandemic maintenance demand is rising due to the increased number of aircraft temporarily put out of service combined with a skilled workforce shortage.
+Postpandemic maintenance demand is rising due to the increased number of aircraft temporarily put out of service combined with a skilled workforce shortage.
 Passenger traffic has surged post pandemic and currently we are back again at the pre-pandemic level.
 Engine shop visit costs are a major element of the maintenance costs for an airline.
 During the pandemic, many airlines across the globe deferred the engine shop visit by removing the engines and storing them while using spare engines for the limited operational flights during the pandemic.
 "The repercussion of this decision is a visible MRO slot supply shortage post pandemic.
 Engine MROs are not yet clear of the pandemic-induced supply chain challenge," says MP Sajumon.
 "To add to it an upswing on the demand side has resulted in longer lead time for the engines in shop and long waiting periods for shop slots.
 As a result of this, demand for spare lease engines have gone up with the industry experiencing an upswing in the lease rentals," Sajumon adds.
 However, even before the pandemic, airlines faced the need to be more efficient.
 David Marty tries to explain how airlines face certain severe constraints at airports or with ATM, summing up their problems in one sentence: "Due to this, the impact of an operation interruption is made worse."
 He adds that: "It is even more difficult to recover from an interruption.
 Even more than before, airlines need efficient real-time decision solutions to manage network disruptions and to cope with last-minute changes."
 Conclusion According to David Marty, all in all about 80% of aircraft maintenance activities are preventive maintenance.
-Technical experts from AMROS are of the opinion that preventive maintenance is the way to go to reduce predictive maintenance.
-Thus, increasing the level of preventive maintenance will reduce company costs.
-Echoing this sentiment, both the CEO and CTO of AMROS estimate 90 to 95% of maintenance work to be preventive.
+Technical experts from AMROS are of the opinion that predictive maintenance is the way to go to streamline preventive maintenance.
+Thus, increasing the level of predictive maintenance will optimize company costs.
 Watch our video interview with Matthias Düllmann, Chief Executive Officer, SR Technics Watch interview on YouTube